Operations expression of interest

 Council’s quarries at Image Flat and Dulong have been in operation for more than 50 years.
 Today these quarries manufacture and supply premium quality rock products for the construction, maintenance and repair of the region’s 2597km of sealed roads and 474km of unsealed roads.

 The Queensland Government has designated these quarries as key resource areas (KRA).
 Both sites operate subject to the conditions of Environmentally Relevant Activities (ERA) permit EPPR00777413 issued by the Department of Environment and Science (DES).
-Download a copy of ERA Permit EPPR00777413 or view on the DES Environmental Authority website.
+To download a record visit DES Public Register Portal or view on the DES Environmental Authority website.

 EOI decision, process and management